The Best Chicken Fajitas

 Instructions

-• Heat a large cast iron skillet over high heat.
-Add a tablespoon of olive oil.
-Add the chicken mixture, marinade included, and sauté until fully cooked.
-Using a pair of tongs, remove the chicken from the skillet and add the vegetables.
-Sauté until tender and charred.
-Add the chicken back into the cast iron skillet and toss to combine.
+• Heat a large cast iron skillet over high heat and add 1 tablespoon olive oil.
+Add the chicken along with the marinade and sauté until fully cooked, about 5 to 7 minutes.
+Remove the chicken from the skillet and set aside.

-• Serve alongside flour tortillas and top with desired toppings such as avocado, sour cream, guacamole and fresh lime juice.
+• Serve with warm flour tortillas and top with guacamole, sour cream, and fresh lime juice.

 Notes